sirko-io/engine/README.md

 [![Build Status](https://travis-ci.org/sirko-io/engine.svg?branch=master)](https://travis-ci.org/sirko-io/engine)

-It is a simple engine to track users' navigation on a site and predict a next page which most likely will be visited by the current user.
-As soon as the engine predicts the next page, a client part of the solution prefetches the page and assets (JavaScript and CSS files) for it, hence, the user gets faster response and better experience once they navigate to the predicted page.
+It is a solution for supporting users during navigation.
+Learning how users navigate the engine precaches resources (pages, JS and CSS files) a user might need in a next transition.
+The precached resources get accumulated for offline use and get served when the user is offline.
+Precaching resources and offline work improve user's experience and engagement rate.

-Currently, this solution is only recommended for public pages which meet the following criteria:
+Currently, this solution is only recommended for pages which meet the following criteria:

 - **pages aren't too diverse**.
 For instance, if you have online store with lots of products, this solution won't work well.
 To make correct predictions for a such site, historical data of users' purchases, views and other stuff must be used.
 - **pages are served over a secure connection (HTTPS)**.
 The client part is based on a [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).